Krrish-agrawal/Study-Notion/README.md

 - **Homepage**: This page will have a brief introduction to the platform, as well as links to the course list and user details.
 - **Course List**: This page will have a list of all the courses available on the platform, along with their descriptions and ratings.
 - **Wishlist**: This page will display all the courses that a student has added to their wishlist.
-- **Cart Checkout**: This page will allow the user to complete the course purchase.
 - **Course Content**: This page will have the course content for a particular course, including videos, and other related material.
 - **User Details**: This page will have details about the student's account, including their name, email, and other relevant information.
 - **User Edit Details**: This page will allow the student to edit their account details.